 Sewer Department Duties

-The Municipality owns the public wastewater collection system (sewer) in Princeton, which the Sewer Department is responsible for operating and maintaining.
-All of the wastewater that's produced in Princeton is treated at the River Road Wastewater Treatment Plant, located off River Road.
-The Municipality does not own the River Road facility, so the Sewer Department is not involved in the operation or maintenance of that facility.
-The River Road facility, which also receives sewage from South Brunswick Township and West Windsor Township is owned and operated by the Stoney Brook Regional Sewerage Authority (SBRSA).
-The SBRSA is a joint municipal organization which operates three (3) sewage treatment facilities serving Hopewell Borough, Hopewell Township, Pennington Borough, South Brunswick Township, The Municipality of Princeton, and West Windsor Township.
+Princeton owns and operates the public sanitary sewer system.
+Wastewater that's produced in Princeton travels through the sanitary sewer system to the River Road Wastewater Treatment Plant, where it's then treated.
+The River Road facility, which also receives sewage from South Brunswick Township and West Windsor Township is owned and operated by the Stony Brook Regional Sewerage Authority (SBRSA).
+The SBRSA is a joint municipal organization which operates three (3) sewage treatment facilities serving Hopewell Borough, Hopewell Township, Pennington Borough, South Brunswick Township, Princeton, and West Windsor Township.
 For more information about the SBRSA, or to report odors from the River Road facility, please visit the SBRSA website.